-So what CAUSES insomnia?
+So what causes insomnia?

-- Eat a calcium rich snack right before bed with a little bit of salt and carbohydrate.
+- Eat a calcium rich snack right before bed with a little bit of salt and carbohydrate to fight insomnia.
 Examples might be ice cream, warm milk with honey/salt, cheese and a piece of fruit, or bone broth and fruit for someone who avoids dairy completely.
 “Combining milk and cheese with fruits adds to the antistress effect.
 The additional sugar and potassium and other minerals allow the milk protein to be used more efficiently, by moderating the secretion of cortisol, and helping to inhibit the secretion of PTH,” Ray Peat, PhD.

-- Try an Epsom salt bath before bed using 1-4cups in a bath.
-Soak for 15-30minutes.
+- Try an Epsom salt bath before bed using 1-4 cups in a bath.
+Soak for 15-30 minutes.

 - Avoid using L-tryptophan and melatonin supplements for insomnia.
 These products increase serotonin which is a mediator of stress.